-The Authority continues to operate under the Quality Management System (QMS), an outgrowth of the organizations implementation of Total Quality Management (TQM).
-Within the QMS, the Board of Trustees and senior management have identified a Mission Statement and five Priority Policy Goals essential for growth and progress in RTA, which are reviewed annually and modified if necessary.
-Budget decisions are made with the overall strategic planning process in mind (see the Transmittal Letter for further details).
-For 2011, these Policy Goals remain:
+The Authority continues to operate under the Quality Management System (QMS) through the TransitStat program.
+The Board of Trustees (BOT) and the Executive Management Team (EMT) have identified a Mission Statement and five Priority Policy Goals essential for growth and progress in RTA.
+These are reviewed annually and modified if necessary.
+Budget decisions are made with the overall strategic planning process in mind.

-Customer Focus:
+For 2012, these Management Policy Goals remain:

-Provide safe, high quality service to all customers and support our employees in that endeavor.

-Improve Financial Health:

-Improve the agency financial health through efficient use of resources and the pursuit of new and innovative revenue sources.

-Prepare for the Future:

-Prepare for the future by forging new partnerships and strengthening existing ones with the public and private sectors to establish policies, funding, innovations, and technologies that support cost-effective public transportation.

-Provide Community Benefits:

-Provide social, economic, and environmental benefits to the community through system improvements, and increase community awareness of these contributions.
+- Customer Focus: Provide safe, high quality service to all customers and support our employees in that endeavor. - Improve Financial Health: Improve the Authority financial health through efficient use of resources and the pursuit of new and innovative revenue sources. - Prepare for the Future: Prepare for the future by forging new partnerships and strengthening existing ones with public and private sectors and establish policies, funding, innovations, and technologies that support cost-effective public transportation. - Provide Community Benefits: Provide social, economic, and environmental benefits to the community through system improvements and increase community awareness of these contributions. - Expand and Reorganize Service: Expand and reorganize service to retain our current riders and attract new riders by providing service that meets customer and community needs.

-During development of the 2011 Budget, as in recent years, emphasis was placed on two of the Board Policy Goals: Customer Focus and Improve Financial Health.
+During the development of the 2012 Budget, as in recent years, emphasis is placed on two of the Board Policy Goals: Customer Focus and Improve Financial Health.